 - Refrigeration and Freezing (Optional): If you need to store the cookies for an extended period, you can refrigerate or freeze them.
 However, this is not typically necessary for shortbread cookies.
 If you do choose to refrigerate or freeze them, make sure they are well-wrapped to prevent moisture and odors from affecting their flavor.
 Allow them to come to room temperature before serving.

 By following these steps, your sugar-free shortbread cookies should stay fresh and delicious for several days to a few weeks, depending on the storage method you choose.

 These melt in your mouth cookies are great on their own but here are a few variations that you might enjoy for these keto cookies recipe.

 - Chocolate - these keto cookies are great dipper in melted low carb chocolate and set to cool on a wire rack to allow the chocolate to harden.
-You can also use sugar free chocolate chips to make chocolate chip cookies
+You can also use sugar free chocolate chips to make chocolate chip cookies or chocolate sandwich cookies.

 - Sprinkles - if you have any low carb or sugar free sprinkles they also go well on these low carb cookies.